 6.1 This application has been submitted to the Scottish Government under Section 36 of the Electricity Act 1989 as it is development comprising a wind farm with a generating capacity of over 50MW.
 In this instance, South Lanarkshire Council is a Consultee to the application process and is not the Consenting Authority.
-Under the terms of Section 25 of the Town and Country Planning (Scotland) Act 1997 all applications must be determined in accordance with the development plan unless material considerations indicate otherwise.
-In this instance, the application is made under the Electricity Act 1989 and not the Planning Act and, therefore, the Development Plan does not have the primacy it normally would for planning decisions but it is still an important material consideration in this instance.
-Given the Development Plan does not have primacy in this instance, it is appropriate to base any assessment of the application in relation to the Council's most up to date policy position which, as outlined in 3.2 above, is the proposed South Lanarkshire Local Development Plan 2 (LDP2).
-Reference will still be made to SLLDP (2015) but only if there is a conflict with LDP2.
+Under the terms of Section 25 of the Town and Country Planning (Scotland) Act 1997, all applications must be determined in accordance with the development plan unless material considerations indicate otherwise.
+In this instance, the application is made under the Electricity Act 1989 and not the Planning Act and, therefore, the Development Plan does not have the primacy it normally would for planning decisions but it is still an important material consideration in this instance and forms the basis for the Council's assessment and consultation response.
+In addition, the principle of windfarm development in this location has been established by the earlier consent issued by the Scottish Government.